callmeawen/CNN_LSTM_CHL7001/README.md

 It's already aggregated enough for now, but we can still imporve these using arguements or parse.
 Due to the time constrat, we will do this next time.

+**We are happy if you can make money using our model, but we are not resposible for any loss if you decide to use the model**

 ## Table of content
 * [Why are we interested in stock price prediction?](#abstract)
 * [Introduction](#overview)